 4. Now, click the “-” button to remove the disk from the Privacy tab — this will force Spotlight to reindex the disk.

-You can also rebuild the Spotlight index in the Terminal by opening a new Terminal window and entering the following command:
+You can also rebuild the Spotlight index in the Terminal by opening a new Terminal window and entering this command followed by Return:

 sudo mdutil -i on /